SciML/Catalyst.jl/README.md

 ## Elaborate example
 In the above example, we used basic Catalyst-based workflows to simulate a simple model.
 Here we instead show how various Catalyst features can compose to create a much more advanced model.
 Our model describes how the volume of a cell ($V$) is affected by a growth factor ($G$).
 The growth factor only promotes growth while in its phosphorylated form ($Gᴾ$).
-The phosphorylation of $G$ ($G \to Gᴾ$) is promoted by sunlight (modelled as the cyclic sinusoid $kₐ*(sin(t)+1)$) phosphorylates the growth factor (producing $Gᴾ$).
-When the cell reaches a critical volume ($V$) it goes through cell division.
+The phosphorylation of $G$ ($G \to Gᴾ$) is promoted by sunlight (modelld as the cyclic sinusoid $kₐ*(sin(t)+1)$), which phosphorylates the growth factor (producing $Gᴾ$).
+When the cell reaches a critical volume ($V$) it undergoes through cell division.
 First, we declare our model:
 ```julia
 using Catalyst
 cell_model = @reaction_network begin